Hamaas Abdul Khaalis: Feud with Nation of Islam

 In 1972, Khaalis circulated an open letter that referred to Elijah Muhammad as a "lying deceiver" and asserted that he lured "former dope addicts and prostitutes to monk-like lives of sacrifice" that would "lead them to hell."

 Khaalis claimed credit for Malcolm X's leaving the Nation of Islam.
 In a 1973 interview, Khaalis said he was teaching Malcolm X about Sunni Islam.
 "He used to come to my house on Long Island and we would sit in his car for hours.
 He would meet me after he left the temple.
 Never in public because he knew they were after him.
 He was saying the wrong things."

 Murder of his family

 On January 18, 1973, Khaalis' family was murdered inside their Washington D.C home, in retaliation for letters that Khaalis had written against the Nation of Islam.
+Two members of his family survived: his daughter Amina was shot six times and sustained permanent brain damage, and his wife Bibi entered a vegetative state from which she never recovered.
+Khaalis would care for Bibi at home despite her constant moaning.
+Following the shooting, the Nation of Islam mocked Khaalis in their newspaper.

 Hanafi Siege

-To bring attention to his family's murder, Khaalis planned and led the 1977 Hanafi Siege.
+In protest of the depiction of Muhammad in film and to bring attention to his family's murderers.
+Khaalis planned and led the 1977 Hanafi Siege, leading to the deaths of two hostages.
 He was tried and convicted, receiving a sentence of 21 to 120 years in prison.

 Death

 Khaalis died at the Federal Correctional Complex Prison in Butner, North Carolina, on November 13, 2003.
+The Hanafi Madh-Hab Center is still operating today but is mostly used by Khaalis' descendants.